roytang/blog/content/posts/2009/02/conflux-prerelease.md

 Game one he leads with [Rip-clan Crasher][19] into [Dragon Fodder][20], but I stabilize with third-turn Thoctar (again) and take control of the game from there, despite getting wiped by [Volcanic Fallout][21]

 I board the same way I did in round two.
-I don&#8217;t want to give too much card advantage to [Volcanic Fallout][21]!
+I don&'t want to give too much card advantage to [Volcanic Fallout][21]!

-Game two goes by quickly in his favor, as he starts with Rip-clan and Goblin tokens again but this time I don&#8217;t draw the needed lands to stabilize.
+Game two goes by quickly in his favor, as he starts with Rip-clan and Goblin tokens again but this time I don&'t draw the needed lands to stabilize.

-Now, I&#8217;ve been choosing to draw instead of play all this time, and I stick to that decision in game three, despite the mad aggro rush I got hit with in the second game.
+Now, I&'ve been choosing to draw instead of play all this time, and I stick to that decision in game three, despite the mad aggro rush I got hit with in the second game.
 We both mulligan to six, and he keeps his hand.
 But I see only one land in my six-carder so I send it back.
 Five cards yields no lands at all, and finally I keep 2 plains, [Oblivion Ring][6] and [Savage Hunger][15].
 This was not a good way for me to end the day!

 Fortunately, he had kept a subpar six, drawing his red mana only on turn three, giving me time to cycle into more lands and business spells.
 I eventually manage to hit [Woolly Thoctar][5] and [Wall of Reverence][1] together, stabilizing the board with an extra five life gained per turn and eventually manage to eke out the win.
 Winning from a mulligan to four is always nice!